 Keep doing the things that work.

 - Be patient.
-Remember that children and teens with AS are relatively immature, socially and emotionally, compared to neurotypical children of the same chronological age.
-Imagine sending a 10 year old off to high school (even if she has a chronological age of 14), or putting a 14 year old boy behind the wheel of car (even if he has a chronological age of 18)—or sending that 14 year old off to college or the army.
+Remember that children and teens with AS are relatively immature, socially, and emotionally, compared to neurotypical children of the same chronological age.
+Imagine sending a 10-year-old off to high school (even if she has a chronological age of 14), or putting a 14-year-old boy behind the wheel of a car (even if he has a chronological age of 18)—or sending that 14 year old off to college or the army.
 We need to adjust our expectations for teens with AS—and make sure they still have appropriate supports.
 Don’t pull the “ramp” out from under the “wheelchair”!

-- Have realistic, modest goals for what the teen or the family can accomplish in a give time period.
-You may need to postpone some plans for career goals, trips, culture or recreation.
+- Have realistic, modest goals for what the teen or the family can accomplish in a given time period.
+You may need to postpone some plans for career goals, trips, culture, or recreation.

 - Tell your teen just what s/he needs to know, one message at a time, concisely.

 - Impersonal, written communication is easier for the teen to absorb: lists of routines and rules, notes, charts, or calendars.
 E-mail may become a new option.